Maxohm491/OhmEngine/README.md

 A fast, lightweight, and flexible 2D game engine built with **Dlang**.
 Designed for developers who want a simple framework to create any kind of 2D game.
 I created it for my own personal use, but feel free to use any or all of my code if you find it helpful.

+## Why Dlang?
+D is a general-purpose systems programming language that was originally designed as a re-regineering of C++, although it's grown far past that nowadays.
+Learn about it [here](https://dlang.org/)!
+I chose it for this project because I think it's very underused for game development.
+It offers all of the speed and low-level control of something like C++, while also having useful features like array slicing, an (optional) garbage collector, and compile-time execution for certain functions.

 ## Features

 - **Sprite Rendering & Animation**